-Gender refers to differences that lead to inequality and violence.
+Gender refers to differences and these can sometimes lead to inequality and violence.
 But there is an alternative which constructs differences in positive life-affirming ways.
 The next section will emphasise a theme that has been mentioned earlier: that the image of One Body promotes unity in diversity.